consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 could do a bunch of fancy, MySQL stuff, whatever.

 But the hardest problem with modern systems is not so much debugging your code.
-It's where the \[bleeped 00:15:41\] in the system is the code that I need to debug when you bought hundreds of services?
+It's where the [bleeped 00:15:41] in the system is the code that I need to debug when you bought hundreds of services?
 Everything is a high cardinality field now.
 The number of servers, the containers that you have, the number of queries you run, the number of just everything.
 And so much of modern stacks may not even run on your own hardware.
 It might be a third party thing.
 It might be Lambda jobs.
 Anything that you could instrument for yourself though, should be able to be collected and in one place that you can tell just that at a glance where the problem is coming from.

-**David Mytton:** Where do you see the role of some of the more specialist time series databases becoming quite popular now, particularly open source databases?
+**David:** Where do you see the role of some of the more specialist time series databases becoming quite popular now, particularly open source databases?
 Are those still relevant?
 Could developers just run their own?

-**Charity Majors:** People could get a lot out of metrics.
+**Charity:** People could get a lot out of metrics.
 It's a 30 year old technology.
 We have gotten used to contorting ourselves in all sorts of ways and it's the thing that people are familiar with.
 At the end of the day, I wouldn't actually call anything that's built on time series database observability that